-Carissa Sain Knoche starts her sixth year as Head Women's Basketball Coach in 2017-18.
+Carissa Sain Knoche starts her seventh year as Head Women's Basketball Coach in 2018-19.
 She was officially named head coach in April 2013 after finishing her first campaign as the Acting Head Coach at the University of Chicago in 2012-13.
 She previously served as assistant coach for four seasons.

-During that time, she has helped guide the Maroons to a 163-72 record overall, four NCAA tournament appearances, and consecutive undefeated University Athletic Association (UAA) titles.
-She has coached players who have garnered 11 All-American honors (WBCA, D3Hoops, DIII News), the 2012 Jostens Trophy Award winner (Taylor Simpson), and 37 All-UAA players, including two UAA Players of the Year (Taylor Simpson and Morgan Herrick).
+During her time with the Maroons, she has helped guide the Maroons to a 187-75 record overall, five NCAA tournament appearances, and three undefeated University Athletic Association (UAA) titles.
+She has coached players who have garnered 11 All-American honors (WBCA, D3Hoops, DIII News), the 2012 Jostens Trophy Award winner (Taylor Simpson), and 40 All-UAA players, including two UAA Players of the Year (Taylor Simpson and Morgan Herrick).

 The 2016-17 Maroons went 19-8 and reached the second round of the NCAA postseason.
-Sain Knoche and her assistants were picked as UAA Coaching Staff of the Year for the second time in three years.
-Sain Knoche was also selected as the D3hoops.com Central Region Coach of the Year.
+Sain Knoche reeled in UAA Coaching Staff of the Year and was also selected as the D3hoops.com Central Region Coach of the Year.
 Miranda Burt was named the UAA Rookie of the Year and the D3hoops.com Central Region Rookie of the Year.
-UChicago also set school records for steals in a season (340), field goal attempts in a season (1,730), points in a game (113) and three-pointers in a game (15).
+UChicago set school records for steals in a season (340), field goal attempts in a season (1,730), points in a game (113) and three-pointers in a game (15).

 In 2015-16, UChicago finished with a 16-9 record, and Olariche Obi was named the fourth UAA Rookie of the Year in program history.